Community Land Trust (CLT) Mortgages

 - Special Requirements

-The Seller must review and determine that the community land trust's Ground Lease conforms to either the National Community Land Trust Network (NCLTN) 2011 Community Land Trust Network Model Ground Lease or the Institute for Community Economics (ICE) Model Ground Lease.
-Any optional language added must be selected from either of the two models specified.
-No additional changes may be made without prior written approval from Freddie Mac.
+The Seller must review the community land trust's (CLT’s) ground lease and determine whether it is based on either the National Community Land Trust Network (NCLTN) 2011 Community Land Trust Network Model Ground Lease or the Institute for Community Economics (ICE) Model Ground Lease (collectively, the “model ground leases”).
+For CLT programs included in Fannie Mae’s Certified Shared Equity Program list, the following apply:

-- Have a term of at least 30 years.
+- Has a term of at least 30 years.

-- Provide the community land trust or its assignee the right to a preemptive option to purchase the home from the homeowner at resale ("the right of first refusal").
+- Provides the CLT or its assignee the right to a preemptive option to purchase the home from the homeowner at resale ("the right of first refusal").

-Freddie Mac has developed Form 490, Community Land Trust Ground Lease Rider, that must be completed, executed and recorded in the land records, together with the Community Land Trust Ground Lease.
+Freddie Mac Form 490, Community Land Trust Ground Lease Rider, must be completed, executed and recorded in the land records, together with the Community Land Trust Ground Lease.
+Fannie Mae Form 2100 may be used in lieu of Form 490.
+Requirements in the Guide that apply to Form 490 also apply to Fannie Mae Form 2100, when applicable.

 - Special Requirements